 Smallholding/Vegetable Garden – The work in the vegetable garden in seasonal.
 In March, you will prepare the soil using horse traction.
 From March to June, you will be planting and weeding.
 The work in the smallholding will be with the poultry and horses.
 Your precise activities will be decided upon once you arrive.

 Repairs – You may need to deal with repairs and improvements to fences and gates around the center.

 Typical Day: The hours you volunteer are up to you, but we recommend 4-6 hours a day, 5 days a week, to make a meaningful contribution.
 You also have the option to volunteer on weekends, as animals require daily care.
 Your day will usually start with breakfast in your accommodation before getting ready for activities, which start at 10 am.
 If you are interested in the study of azure – winged magpies, then your day will start at dawn to observe the birds’ behaviour.
 In this case, you will have time for breakfast afterwards.
 The rest of the day will consist of observation, research and any needed repairs on the grounds.

 Laundry: There is a washing machine in the cabin.

 Once a week or so you’ll be making a trip to the old town of Segovia, 35 km from the project, for shopping.
 With so much to explore, you may want to extend your time in this ancient town.
-If you are into Roman architecture, you must go see Segovia’s Aqueduct.
-Built in approximately c.
+If you are interested in Roman architecture, you must go see Segovia’s Aqueduct.
+Built c.
 A.D.
 50, this astonishingly well-kept structure is what makes Segovia so spectacular.
 If you have more time, you should also check out the Alcázar, Spain’s most famous castle.
 All of these great structures have been added to the UNESCO World Heritage list and are definitely worth a few trips.